 While you may think a medical is serious and restricts your ability to work, your claim for Social Security disability benefits may still be denied.
 This is – in part – because the Social Security Administration (SSA) has a specific list of medical conditions that qualify as “disabilities” for the purposes of SSA determinations.
 These physical and mental impairments will generally make a claimant eligible for benefits, and they are listed in a manual called the “blue book.”
 The blue book lists criteria that must be met for each impairment.

-The manual is regularly updated, and recent editions include a number of medical conditions, including the following physical conditions:
+The manual is regularly updated, and recent editions include several medical conditions, including the following physical conditions:

 - COPD, asthma, emphysema, and other respiratory illnesses

 - Cerebral palsy, multiple sclerosis, epilepsy, Parkinson’s disease, and more neurological disorders